dtxe/DSI_shell/02_activities/assignments/assignment_instructions.md

 ## Instructions
 #### Setup
-* Fork this Shell learning module repository following these [instructions](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#setting-up)
+* If you have not already done so, fork this Shell learning module repository following these [instructions](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#setting-up)

 #### Part 1: Update the data ingest script
 * Using the template in `assignment.sh`, fill in the correct commands to complete the shell script described by the comments